joemasilotti/UI-Testing-Cheat-Sheet/README.md

 XCTAssert(app.staticTexts["Welcome"].exists)
 ````

-### Waiting for an element to appear
-Set up an expectation to use with `XCTest`.
-The predicate will wait until the element's `-exist` property is true.

 ### Testing if text with an ellipse exists
 A full text match will find an element even if the displayed text has an ellipse due to truncation.